 Conference Presenters

-Dr. Lisa Amerine is a Naturopathic Doctor with an expertise in homeopathy practicing in Lafayette, Colorado.
+Dr. Lisa Amerine, ND DABHM is a Naturopathic Doctor with an expertise in homeopathy practicing in Lafayette, Colorado.
 After attaining her Naturopathic Doctorate degree from Sonoran University of Health Sciences in 2004, Dr. Amerine went on to become one of few doctors in the country who have achieved Diplomate status with the Homeopathic Academy of Naturopathic Physicians (DHANP).

 Dr. Amerine has been passionate about homeopathy since childhood and has dedicated her entire life to this medicine.
 She founded her practice, Pure Homeopathy in 2004, where she treats people of all ages and all ranges of disease with a goal of restoring a vibrant health.
 In addition to her busy practice, she is the current President of the American Institute of Homeopathy, the oldest national medical organization in the United States.
 She represents the United States as the National Vice President for an international organization known as the Liga Medicorum Homeopathica Internationalis.
 Dr. Amerine also serves on the Homeopathic Academy of Naturopathic Physicians where she is a past president and the current treasurer.
 Dr. Amerine has spoken nationally and internationally sharing and teaching her passion of homeopathy.